Login to Complete _an Application_ or to Access Judging Panel

 AIA Potomac Valley Schedule

-- Monday, July 18 Submission Forms, Material Uploads and Entry Fees are due by 11:59pm EDT.
+- Friday, July 19 Submission Forms, Material Uploads and Entry Fees are due by 11:59pm EDT.
 Entry fee payments must made by credit card in the awards submission portal when the project is ready for final submission.
-NO LATE ENTRIES WILL BE ACCEPTED, AND NO REFUNDS WILL BE ISSUED.
+NO LATE ENTRIES WILL BE ACCEPTED, AND NO REFUNDS OR DEFERRALS WILL BE ISSUED.

 - AIAPV Members: $175 per project entry